-The Afghans Presidential election were held on 28th of September 2019.
-Despite serious security challenges and threats, Afghan security forces were able to provide a relative security to hold the elections, which fortunately had fewer casualties than expected.
+The Afghanistan Presidential election was held on the 28th of September 2019.
+Despite serious security challenges and threats, Afghan security forces provided relative security to hold the elections, which fortunately had fewer casualties than expected.
 Nevertheless, a considerable number of our innocent people and security personnel were martyred and wounded.
-Participation of the people during the voting period was considerably low, resulting in exceptionally low number of votes, which was likely to be around 1.5 million votes according to the recent news reports by Tolo News and TIFA.
-Moreover, late reports from the Elections Commission which disclosed results from 2,597 polling stations, almost more than half of the 4,500 polling stations around the country, announced 1,051,800 votes overall, inclusive of 400k votes from province of Kabul.
-Hence, it concludes that upon completion of all votes from the remaining provinces, it is not likely for the actual votes to exceed 1.7 million.
+Participation of the people during the voting period was considerably low, resulting in an exceptionally low number of votes, which was likely to be around 1.5 million votes according to the recent news reports by Tolo News and TIFA.
+Moreover, late reports from the Elections Commission, which disclosed results from 2,597 polling stations, almost more than half of the 4,500 polling stations around the country, announced 1,051,800 votes overall, inclusive of 400k votes from the province of Kabul.
+Hence, it concludes ces.
+It is not likely for the actual votes to exceed 1.7 mi upon completing all votes from the remaining provincesllion.
 Despite the dangers, there is no doubt that Afghans have demonstrated their commitment to democracy in the best way.
-However, with their low level of participation in the election, Afghans had one clear message, where they altered the elections to a referendum of dissatisfaction with Ghani and Abdullah and the current status quo.
-The Afghans have made it clear that the continuance of this state and prolongation of Ashraf Ghani and Abdullah is unacceptable to them and are against the extension of this situation.
+However, with their low level of participation in the election, Afghans had one clear message: they altered the elections to a referendum of dissatisfaction with Ghani and Abdullah and the current status quo.
+The Afghans have made it clear that the continuance of this state and prolongation of Ashraf Ghani and Abdullah is unacceptable to them and is against this situation’s extension.
 The low level of participation in the elections has placed it in a legitimate crisis where the reasons are as follows:

-- Essentially, in this election, the competition was among four leading candidates, whom were, Ghani, Abdullah, Hekmatyar and Nabil.
+- In this election, the competition was among four leading candidates: Ghani, Abdullah, Hekmatyar, and Nabil.

-- The competition between Ghani and Abdullah was close , approx more or less 600k votes for one and 650k for the other.
+- The competition between Ghani and Abdullah was close, with approximately 600k votes for one and 650k for the other.

 - Assuming Ghani or Abdullah as the elected president of Afghanistan with only 650k votes, which clearly represents only 2% of the Afghan population.

-– Would this mandate be able to strength-fully negotiate with regards to peace with the Taliban?
+– Would this mandate be able to negotiate with regards to peace with the Taliban strength-fully?

 – Would this mandate be able to persuade the public and the international community?